 This actually indicates that Venus could be a young planet as older planets tend to be pocked with erosion and meteor craters.

-But for some reason (cough, anti-Velikovsky sentiment? cough!), scientists leaped to the conclusion that Venus is actually an ancient planet that "renews" its surface.
-Yet how can a surface be renewed, geologically speaking?
 Lots o’ lava!
 From this completely evidence-less assumption, scores of art portraying a volcanic lava-flooded Venusian surface decorate science books and magazines reporting on Venus.

 At least, that’s the assumption.

-Furthermore, celebrity scientists like to hypothesize that Venus once housed a lush, hospitable environment…until the evil greenhouse gases appeared and transformed Venus into the hostile deadly environment we see today!
-Muwahahahaha… Sort of like how the evil Dementors appeared and cast a gloomy chill mist across the UK (until Harry Potter and his pals managed repel them all with a really strong Patronus spells and destroyed all Voldemort’s Horcruxes.
-Forget about sending a space mission…how can we get an anti-greenhouse-gas Patronus to Venus, guys?).
+Sort of like how the evil Dementors appeared and cast a gloomy chill mist across the UK.
+(Until Harry Potter and his pals managed repel them with a really strong Patronus spell and destroy all Voldemort’s Horcruxes.
+Forget about sending a space mission…how can we get an anti-greenhouse-gas Patronus to Venus?)

-But at least they admit it’s a hypothesis.
-Imagine how I felt when reading a science magazine in which the writer describes a formerly lush, verdant Venus as a statement of fact.
+Imagine how I felt when reading a science magazine in which the writer described a formerly lush, verdant Venus as a statement of fact.

-That is for sure crossing the boundary into mythology.
-Now you’ve got this whole imaginary backdrop with the basic story plot (“Once upon a time, the Land of Venus was a lush, verdant paradise until one day, evil greenhouse gases appeared and destroyed the Eden-like kingdom…”).
-Now all you need are dementors, centaurs, and goddesses, and you’re all set for a new tale of mythology.
+“Once upon a time, the Land of Venus was a lush, verdant paradise until one day, evil greenhouse gases appeared and destroyed the Eden-like kingdom…”

-Dinosaur, Evolution, and Climatology Myths
+Modern Mythology: Dinosaur, Evolution, and Climatology Myths

 - Dinosaurs